The Innovation Management Process

 The biggest obstacles to innovation are those that keep employees from ever sharing their ideas in the first place.
 In a standard phase-gate process or in an organization without a formal innovation management process, ideas often stall because of the need to convince management to approve them.

-With the KICKBOX intrapreneurship program, ideas are collected from the distributed knowledge and experience of the organization’s employees using an online platform.
+With the KICKBOX Intrapreneurship program, ideas are collected from the distributed knowledge and experience of the organization’s employees using an online platform.
 The platform guides idea management, and the KICKBOOK acts as a guide from idea generation to execution, giving employees ownership of their ideas and allowing them to drive them forward.

 KICKBOX Intrapreneurship takes the power of bottom-up innovation and makes it into something tangible and scalable.
 Instead of phase gates, it uses a progression of physical toolboxes as ideas progress toward implementation to gamify the process and build enthusiasm for innovation.
 As innovators develop their ideas through the process, they can get help and advice from coaches, consultants, and other innovators.
 This helps facilitate bottom-up innovation by providing resources employees can use to share challenges and best practices with other successful innovators.